Doctor0Evil/HorrorPlace-Constellation-Contracts/docs/ai_authoring_guidelines_v1.md

   Describes the body format: `json`, `ndjson`, `markdown`, `python`, `lua`, `rust`, `yaml`, or `text`.

 - `body`
   The actual file content.
-For JSON/NDJSON, this is a structured object.
+For JSON/NDJSON, this is structured data.
 For text/code/Markdown, it is an object containing a `text` field.

 Optional `cross_repo_links` entries may be added to list referenced bundles, descriptors, schemas, or configs in other repos.